Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
+- We already have the litepaper: TBA link
-- If there are any other teams who have already contributed (financially) to the project.
+- QRUCIAL OÜ is paying for the development already.
-- Previous grants you may have applied for.
+- This is the first time we request a grant.